SuperBruceJia/Awesome-Semantic-Textual-Similarity/README.md

 This repository, called **Awesome-Semantic-Textual-Similarity**, contains a collection of resources and papers on **Semantic/Sentence Textual Similarity (STS)** in **Large Language Models** and **NLP**.

+"*If you can't measure it, you can't improve it*. " - British Physicist William Thomson

 *Welcome to share your papers, thoughts, and ideas by [submitting an issue](https://github.com/SuperBruceJia/Awesome-Semantic-Textual-Similarity/issues/new)!*

 ## Contents